Diophantine Gaussian excursions and random walks: Introduction

-The primary motivation of this article is to study the variance of the excursion volume for Gaussian fields, and exhibit a parametric {\it diophantine} model that realises any presribed asymptotic variance behavior.
-It turns out that this work is strongly related to the random walk which increment measure is the spectral measure of the Gaussian field, and which behaviour depends on the diophantine properties of the atoms.
+The primary motivation of this article is to study the variance of the excursion volume for Euclidean stationary Gaussian fields, and exhibit a class of models that realise any prescribed asymptotic variance behavior.
+It turns out that this can only be achieved by spectral measures with a low dimensional support, hence we consider measures with a finite support.
+This investigation requires to study a random walk which behaviour depends on the diophantine properties of the spectral atoms, i.e. on the quality of approximation of the atom locations by rationals.
+To conduct this program, we establish two unrelated results which are of independent interest, corresponding to Sections \ref{sec:exc} and \ref{sec:RW}, which are the main results of this paper.
+They are then combined in Section \ref{sec:intro-Gauss-dioph}.

+The first result, Theorem \ref{thm:general-var}, deals with the volume of general Euclidean Gaussian fields excursions.
+The main finding is that the variance magnitude is strongly related to the probability of the associated random walk to return around $0.$ The second result, Theorem \ref{thm:dioph-rw}, contains bounds for random walks with irrational increments.
+The combination of those two results yields variance asymptotics for diophantine Gaussian excursions, as detailed in Section \ref{sec:intro-Gauss-dioph}, culminating with Theorem \ref{thm:main-intro}.

+The results about diophantine random walks are of independent interest and can be projected onto the torus, adding some uniform estimates to the existing literature (see Section \ref{sec:intro-walk}).